AppleBoiy/prerequisite-tree-dagreD3/README.md

 ## Overview

 The Prerequisite Tree tool allows users to visualize and explore the prerequisite relationships between different courses.
-It fetches course data from a Google Spreadsheet, converts it into a JSON format, and generates a tree view using the [dagreD3] library.
+It fetches course data from a [Google Sheets], converts it into a JSON format, and generates a tree view using the [dagreD3] library.
 Users can hover over nodes to view prerequisite details and navigate the tree to understand the course dependencies.

 ## Features

-- Converts a Google Spreadsheet to JSON format
+- Converts a [Google Sheets] to JSON format
 - Generates an interactive prerequisite tree view
 - Highlights and provides details of course prerequisites on mouse hover
 - Supports customization of node colors and styles